by Anita Pascoe, MS, CIP, Project Coordinator at Intermountain Healthcare

 PRIM&R is pleased to share a post from Anita Pascoe, MS, CIP, a member of the PRIM&R Blog Squad for the 2014 Advancing Ethical Research (AER) Conference.
 The PRIM&R Blog Squad is composed of PRIM&R members who will blog here, on Ampersand, about the conference to give our readers an inside peek of what happened December 4-7 in Baltimore, MD.

 On December 2, the day before I travelled from Salt Lake City, UT, to Baltimore, MD, to attend PRIM&R’s annual AER Conference, I broke a long standing promise to myself not to be suckered in by the latest technological fad and bought a new cell phone.

 I had long resisted upgrading my old-fashioned “dumb phone” to its more desirable contemporary counterpart, the “smart phone.”
 However, I was informed by a hip mobile network sales person that my ancient flip-phone (and phone plan) were being phased out, and that I would not be able to renew my current plan going forward.
 I caved to the pressure of technology and salesmanship and came home with a brand new smart phone.
 The night before my flight, my twenty-something year old son took great pride in showing me the phone’s bell and whistles.
 Consequently, as I stepped off the airplane in Baltimore, I could not figure out how to answer a call from my husband, who was eager to know if I had landed safely.
-I had to call my son (hey, at least I knew how to dial out!) and have him remind me how to answer an incoming call.
+I had to call my son (hey, at least I knew how to dial out!)

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.